St. Regis Hotel, Toronto Canada

 To bring the room together in a celebration of the history and the beauty of a glass of whisky, KBFA commissioned an original piece by local artist Madison van Rijn to create a 60 x 19-foot ceiling mural that evokes the imagery of whisky poured into a glass.
 Swirling waves of amber are reminiscent of the way one swirls around whiskey in a glass to release the aroma of the spirit, also referred to as the “bouquet”.
 To heighten the effect of the work, artist Madison van Rijn hand-painted gold leafing along the piece to give it that extra shimmer to take it from abstract beauty into opulence.

-The mural literally calls to mind the idea of a “bouquet” by using gold leaf and gold paint to create abstract floral splatters throughout the mural.
-Additional artwork in LOUIX LOUIS summons to mind the whiskey distillation process through nods to the oak barrels used to age whiskey via art made of oak or a deconstructed sculpture of a barrel splayed flat.
-Fluted or striated designs reference the fluted crystal glassware typically used to drink whiskey.
+Additional artwork in LOUIX LOUIS curated by our hospitality art consultants references the whiskey distillation process through art made of oak or a deconstructed sculpture of a barrel splayed flat.
+Fluted or striated designs reference the fluted crystal glassware favored by whiskey connoisseurs.